kfkhalili/x-ray-trust/docs/DEPLOYMENT.md

 1. Go to https://supabase.com
 2. Click "New Project"
-3. Choose organization and name it `x-ray-trust`
+3. Choose organization and name it `xtrustradar`
 4. Set database password (save this!)
 5. Choose region closest to your users
 6. Wait for project to initialize (~2 minutes)